Echo-Stream/appsync/README.md

 * $auth_type = cognito | x_account

 ### Immutable attributes
-Changes to these attributes cause a "Condition check failed" exception for existing items.
-Once an item is created the arguments for these attributes must match the original
+Attempting to change these attributes on an existing item will cause a "Condition check failed" exception.
+Once an item is created the arguments for these attributes must match the original.
 * account
 * auth_type
 * type